janiejestemja/cppcrypt/README.md

 Goal of the project is to implement following **Features**
 - Encrypt and save text files in an encrypted state, as well as vice versa
-- Send text files via TCP using DH for key exchange followed up by AES for encryption
+- Send text files via TCP using (EC) DH for key exchange followed up by AES for encryption

 ### Content description